If your child has asthma, you probably understand triggers — those substances or activities that bring on breathing problems.

 - at www.airnow.gov

 On days when air quality is poor, run the air conditioning and limit your child's time outside.
-Plan any outdoor activities for early in the day — when air quality tends to be better — and avoid spending time in areas where there's a lot of traffic.
+Plan any outdoor activities for early in the day — when air quality tends to be better — and avoid spending time in areas with a lot of traffic.

-If your child participates in a sport that practices outside during hot weather, talk to the coach about alternate arrangements, such as working out in an air-conditioned gym.
-Also, make sure your child always has rescue medication on hand.
+If your child participates in a sport that practices outside during hot weather, talk to the coach about other arrangements, such as working out in an air-conditioned gym.
+Also, make sure your child always has rescue (fast-acting) medication on hand.

 Improving the air quality in your home is also wise.
 You can do this by using an air cleaner, venting all gas appliances to the outside, and avoiding wood fires in your house.